 In 2005 HRM hired consulting firm Environmental Design and Management Limited (EDM) to do a detailed assessment of the Blue Mountain-Birch Cove Lakes area for Regional Park consideration in the upcoming 2006 Regional Plan.

 The EDM study was delivered in 2006 and outlined appropriate park boundaries based on sound ecological and parks-planning principles.
 The study won a national planning award in 2007.
+The full report is available at EDM.ca/work/blue-mountain

 Following five years of planning, discussions, debates and detailed public consultations, the Halifax Regional Municipality passed the Regional Municipal Planning Strategy (RMPS).
 More commonly known as the Regional Plan, it is meant to guide how, and where and what kind of development will and will not be allowed over the next quarter century.